 - The People’s Republic of China in an ICSID arbitration brought by Hela Schwarz GmbH (ICSID Case No. ARB/17/19).
 The claims are brought under the China-Germany bilateral investment treaty.

-- The Republic of Lithuania as Respondent in an ICSID arbitration brought by Veolia Environnement S.A. and others in relation to district heating and power generation systems in Lithuania (ICSID Case No. ARB/16/3).
+- The Republic of Lithuania, Respondent in an ICSID arbitration brought by Veolia Environnement S.A. and others in relation to district heating and power generation systems in Lithuania (ICSID Case No. ARB/16/3).
 The claims are brought under the Lithuania-France bilateral investment treaty.

 - A Middle Eastern company in an ICC arbitration in Doha against a Middle Eastern energy company.
 The dispute arose from a gas supply agreement.
 Qatari law applied.

-- A U.S. company as Claimant in an arbitration under the Swiss Rules of International Arbitration against two European companies.
+- A U.S. company, Claimant in an arbitration under the Swiss Rules of International Arbitration against two European companies.
 The post-acquisition dispute arose out of breaches of a share purchase agreement and the Respondents’ duty of good faith.
 German law governed.